daguge/GuChenJia.github.io/_pages/about.md

 Dr. Chenjia Gu received his Ph.D. in Electrical Engineering from Xi’an Jiaotong University and was a joint Ph.D. researcher at Stevens Institute of Technology, USA, supervised by Prof. Lei Wu (IEEE Fellow).

 He is currently a Postdoctoral Researcher at Sichuan University.
-His work focuses on low-carbon power system planning, integrated energy system optimization, and climate-aware infrastructure development.
+His research focuses on low-carbon power system planning, integrated energy system optimization, and climate-aware infrastructure development.

 He has participated in national-level research programs including the National Key R&D Program of China and major industry projects with China Southern Power Grid.